Youth as Peacebuilders: Key findings and Recommendations now available!

-The United Nations Association in Canada (UNA-Canada), with the support of the Department of National Defence, is hosting a Youth as Peacebuilders Forum as part of the 3rd UN Peacekeeping Defence Ministerial.
+The United Nations Association in Canada (UNA-Canada), with the support of the Department of National Defence, hosted the Youth as Peacebuilders Forum as part of the 2017 UN Peacekeeping Defence Ministerial.

-The Forum will elevate Canadian youth perspective in peacebuilding as well as review and validate the global progress study on the contribution of youth to peacebuilding.
-The outcome will include youth pledges to peacebuilding and a final report to be presented to the Prime Minister, the Minister of National Defence and UN Secretariat.
+The Forum put forward Canadian youth perspective in peacebuilding as well as reviewed and validated the global progress study on the contribution of youth to peacebuilding.
+The outcomes included youth pledges to peacebuilding and a final report to be presented to the Prime Minister, the Minister of National Defence and UN Secretariat.
+Report available here.

-We acknowledge that the lands on which the Consultations and Forum will take place are on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+We acknowledge that the lands on which the Consultations and Forum took place are on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

-UNA-Canada will engage approximately 120 young Canadians, between the ages of 18 and 29, in both in-person and virtual consultations.
-The youth-led consultations will address the five pillars for action outlined in UNSCR 2250 (2015): Participation, Protection, Prevention, Partnership and Disengagement and Reintegration with a focus on action and sustainable partnerships.
+UNA-Canada engaged 130 young Canadians, between the ages of 18 and 29, in both in-person and virtual consultations.
+The youth-led consultations addressed the five pillars for action outlined in UNSCR 2250 (2015): Participation, Protection, Prevention, Partnership and Disengagement and Reintegration with a focus on action and sustainable partnerships.

-The Consultations will take place between October 23 and November 10, 2017.
+The Consultations took place between October 23 and November 10, 2017.

 Youth as Peacebuilders Forum

-Held on the sidelines of the 3rd Annual UN Defence Peacekeeping Ministerial (November 14-15, 2017), the Youth as Peacebuilders Forum will bring together 120 young peacebuilders from Canada and abroad to address and study the findings from the Consultations.
-The Forum is also an opportunity to discuss UN Security Council Resolution 2250 on Youth, Peace, and Security as well as Canadian policies regarding youth participation in peacebuilding with major stakeholders, the Canadian Prime Minister, the Canadian Minister of National Defence, and UN officials.
+Held on the sidelines of the 2017 Annual UN Defence Peacekeeping Ministerial (November 14-15, 2017), the Youth as Peacebuilders Forum brought together 130 young peacebuilders from Canada and abroad to address and study the findings from the Consultations.
+The Forum was also an opportunity to discuss UN Security Council Resolution 2250 on Youth, Peace, and Security as well as Canadian policies regarding youth participation in peacebuilding with major stakeholders, the Canadian Prime Minister, the Canadian Minister of National Defence, and UN officials.

 UN Peacekeeping Defence Ministerial

-Canada will host the 2017 UN Peacekeeping Defence Ministerial conference on November 14-15, 2017 at the Vancouver Convention Centre.
+Canada hosted the 2017 UN Peacekeeping Defence Ministerial conference on November 14-15, 2017 at the Vancouver Convention Centre.

-Over 500 delegates from more than 70 countries and international organizations are expected to take part.
-Along with representatives from the African Union, the European Union, NATO and the Organisation internationale de la Francophonie, these delegates will discuss improvements to UN peacekeeping operations.
-The conference will also focus on securing new pledges from Member States.
+Over 500 delegates from more than 70 countries and international organizations took part.
+Along with representatives from the African Union, the European Union, NATO and the Organisation internationale de la Francophonie, these delegates discussed improvements to UN peacekeeping operations.
+The conference also focused on securing new pledges from Member States.

 More information on the Conference is available here.